 Her early interest in the Foreign Service emerged during a high school research project.
 She researched the waste management systems of Tanzania during her IB diploma from the United World College of South East Asia in Singapore.
 She experienced the intersection of environmental health and international development, inspiring her to incorporate this work throughout her undergraduate studies as a research assistant with the GenX Exposure Study.

-Entering NC State as a Park Scholar, Segule engaged in campus leadership and civic engagement, including interning as a Leader for Change.
+As a freshman at NC State, Segule engaged with campus leadership, and civic engagement, including interning as a Leader for Change.
 Later she became a Juanita Bryan Scholar, an Abram’s Scholar, and a College of Engineering Ambassador Teacher’s Assistant, among many roles.

 Right now, Segule is finishing her graduate school applications as she prepares to graduate in May, and from there she will spend the summer in Capitol Hill for Phase 1 of her Payne Fellowship Internship.